Finn (ethnonym)

-The name Finn is an ethnonym that in ancient times usually referred to the Sámi peoples, but now refers almost exclusively to the Finns.
+The name Finn is an ethnonym that in ancient times usually referred to the Finnish people, Baltic Finnic peoples and Sámi peoples, but now refers almost exclusively to the Finns.

 The probable cognates like Fenni, Phinnoi, Finnum, and Skrithfinni / Scridefinnum first appear in a few written texts starting from about two millennia ago in association with peoples of northern Europe, possibly the Sámi.
 The Icelandic Eddas and Norse sagas (11th to 14th centuries), some of the oldest written sources probably originating from the closest proximity, use words like finnr and finnas inconsistently.
 However, most of the time they seem to mean northern dwellers with a mobile life style.

+Current linguistic research supports the hypothesis of an etymological link between the Finnish and the Sami languages and other modern Uralic languages.